stormlrd/kiro-mcp-manager/README.md

-# KIRO MCP Manager by Silent Imperium
+# KIRO MCP Manager by Stormlrd

 A Kiro extension for managing Model Context Protocol (MCP) servers with grouped templates and individual server control.